Frimkron/hrbrt/readme.md

 `-h`, `--help`

-Show usage page and exit
+Show this usage information and exit

 `-f`, `--fromfmt`